Multi-car accidents are generally preventable and are often the result of negligence on the part of one or more drivers.

 At The Hoffmann Law Firm, we have extensive experience handling all car accident cases, including multi-car accidents.
-We have over 20 years of experience and understand the common tactics insurance companies use to minimize the amount of compensation you receive.
+We have 25 years of experience and understand the common tactics insurance companies use to minimize the amount of compensation you receive.
 Contact us today to schedule a free consultation.

 Free Consultation with a St. Louis Car Accident Lawyer